 Strategies to Manage and Reduce Design Debt

-Effective management of design debt requires a comprehensive approach, blending strategic foresight, continuous refinement, and the empowerment of design teams to make informed decisions that prioritize long-term product health over short-term gains.
+Effective management of design debt in software development requires a comprehensive approach, blending strategic foresight, continuous refinement, and the empowerment of design teams to make informed decisions that prioritize long-term product health over short-term gains.

 Role of Design Leadership